Set up your campaign for success

 1. Set up conversion tracking on your website

-Conversion tracking can give you insights to optimise your campaign performance.
-Conversions will show you what happens when a customer interacts with your ads – whether they purchase a product, sign up for your newsletter, call your business or download your app.
+Conversion tracking can give you insights to optimize your campaign performance.
+Conversions will show you what happens when a customer interacts with your ads – whether they purchase a product, sign up for your newsletter, call your business, or download your app.

 When a customer completes an action that you’ve defined as valuable, this action is counted as a conversion.
 To enable conversion tracking: